2013 Western Australian state election

 The 2013 Western Australian state election was held on Saturday 9 March 2013 to elect 59 members to the Legislative Assembly and 36 members to the Legislative Council.

-The Liberal Party won a majority of seats in the Legislative Assembly for the first time since the election of 1996, retaining government with 31 seats.
-The Labor Party won 21 seats and the National Party won 7 seats.
+The incumbent Liberal–National Coalition government, led by Premier Colin Barnett, won a second consecutive four-year term in government, defeating the Labor Party, led by Opposition Leader Mark McGowan, in a landslide.
+The Liberals alone won a majority of seats in the Legislative Assembly for the first time since the election of 1996, retaining government with 31 seats.
+Labor won 21 seats and the Nationals won 7 seats.
 In the Legislative Council, the Liberals won 17 of the 36 seats.